MonashUAS/canros/README.md

 		rospy.sleep(1)
 		if rospy.is_shutdown():
 			raise Exception("ROS shutdown")

+## Custom UAVCAN DSDL definitions
+canros server uses pyuavcan so custom UAVCAN DSDL definitions can be imported using the instructions on [this page](http://uavcan.org/Implementations/Pyuavcan/Tutorials/2._Basic_usage/#using-vendor-specific-dsdl-definitions).

 ## Conversion between ROS and UAVCAN
 Though the specifications for ROS and UAVCAN types are similar, there are a few differences.